kbekiroglu/kbekiroglu.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a senior system engineer at [SharkNinja](https://www.sharkninja.com/), working in the R&D team and co-founder at Ocean Dynamex.
-I have experience in control systems, mechatronics, robotics, optimization (robust MPC), the areas of smart buildings, HVAC systems (model predictive control algorithms), time series analysis, predictive analytics, and forecasting algorithms.
-Before joining the SharkNinja, I was an Assistant Professor of Electrical Engineering Technology at the College of Engineering, SUNY Polytechnic Institute.
-Before joining [SUNY Polytechnic Institute](https://sunypoly.edu/), I was a control systems researcher working on the [Green Building Innovation Cluster (GBIC)](https://intelligentsystemseee.ntu.edu.sg/cpisrg/gbic/gbic_index.html) project at Nanyang Technological University, Singapore.
-In this project, I was responsible for developing a real-time model identification algorithm to identify the thermal model of rooms and model-based distributed control strategies for HVAC systems to improve energy saving.
+I am a Principle Systems Engineer at  [SharkNinja](https://www.sharkninja.com/), where I work in the R&D team and am a co-founder of Ocean Dynamex.
+I have experience in control systems, mechatronics, robotics, optimization, smart buildings, HVAC systems, time series analysis, predictive analytics, and forecasting algorithms.

+Previously, I was an Assistant Professor of Electrical Engineering Technology at [SUNY Polytechnic Institute](https://sunypoly.edu/).
+Before that, I was a control systems researcher at Nanyang Technological University, Singapore, where I worked on the [Green Building Innovation Cluster (GBIC)](https://intelligentsystemseee.ntu.edu.sg/cpisrg/gbic/gbic_index.html).
+In this project, I developed a real-time model identification algorithm to identify the thermal model of rooms and model-based distributed control strategies for HVAC systems to improve energy saving.

-I received an M.S. degree from the Department of Electrical and Computer Engineering, Northeastern University, Boston, MA, USA, in 2010 and a Ph.D. degree from the Department of Electrical Engineering, The Pennsylvania State University, University Park, PA, USA, in 2015.
+I received my M.S. degree in Electrical and Computer Engineering from Northeastern University in 2010 and my Ph.D. degree in Electrical Engineering from The Pennsylvania State University in 2015.
 I also have a minor degree in Industrial and Manufacturing Engineering from The Pennsylvania State University.

-My research experience consists of the broad interface of mechatronics, robotics, system identification (modeling), model predictive control, optimization, robust optimization, building automation, signal processing, predictive analytics, and anomaly detection.
-I am a member of the IEEE.
-I have published many journal and conference papers and edited conference issues.
-My leadership experience consists of being an associate editor and technical program committee at the IEEE ICARCV 2018, 2020, a session chair at IEEE ACC 2016, and a reviewer of many IEEE journals and proceedings.
+My research interests lie in the broad interface of mechatronics, robotics, system identification (modeling), model predictive control, optimization, robust optimization, building automation, signal processing, predictive analytics, and anomaly detection.
+I am a member of the IEEE and have published many journal and conference papers and edited conference issues.
+I have also served as an associate editor and technical program committee member for several IEEE conferences.

+Here are some of my key skills and accomplishments:

+* Senior Systems Engineer with over 10 years of experience in the field of control systems, mechatronics, robotics, optimization, smart buildings, HVAC systems, time series analysis, predictive analytics, and forecasting algorithms.
+* Extensive experience in research and development, with a focus on developing new technologies and solutions to improve energy efficiency and sustainability.
+* Strong leadership and teamwork skills, with experience in leading and managing projects and teams.
+* Excellent communication and presentation skills, with experience in presenting technical information to both technical and non-technical audiences.
+* Published author of numerous journal and conference papers, and editor of conference issues.
+* Member of the IEEE.

+I am a highly motivated and experienced engineer with a passion for innovation.
+I am confident that I can make a significant contribution to your team and help you achieve your goals.